 Users in some countries - Australia, Canada, Germany, Japan, New Zealand, UK, US - also get Norton's Dark Web Monitoring, one of the features of its LifeLock Identity Theft Protection service.
 Set it up and LifeLock monitors Dark Web sites where stolen data is regularly traded, and if your email address turns up, you'll get a warning.

 Many vendors offer similar-sounding features, but if you're comparing packages, be sure to check the details.

-Total AV advertises 'data breach monitoring', for instance, but you must run searches yourself and manually check the results on its website.
-They use the Have I Been Pwned database, too, which you can check yourself, for free, whenever you like.
+Smaller AVs sometimes advertise 'data breach monitoring', for instance, but expect you to run searches yourself.
+In many cases they use the Have I Been Pwned database, too, which you can check yourself, for free, whenever you like.